 Practicing Since: 2007

 Michelle Schofield, MD, believes that having a positive outlook can be extremely beneficial for patients during cancer treatment.
-“Mental health is so vital to help improve emotional well-being so patients can dedicate their efforts to getting better,” says Dr. Schofield, Medical Director of Psychiatry at Cancer Treatment Centers of America (CTCA) in Newnan, Georgia.
+“Mental health is so vital to help improve emotional well-being so patients can dedicate their efforts to getting better,” says Dr. Schofield, Medical Director of Behavioral Health at Cancer Treatment Centers of America®(CTCA) in Newnan, Georgia.

 Dr. Schofield received a bachelor of science in biology from Howard University in Washington, DC, where she graduated Phi Beta Kappa and summa cum laude.
 After earning a manga cum laude medical degree from Meharry Medical College in Nashville, she completed a residency in adult psychiatry at Emory University in Atlanta.

-At CTCA, Dr. Schofield will be providing one-on-one medication management, as well as intensive individual therapy.
+At CTCA®, Dr. Schofield provides one-on-one medication management, as well as intensive individual therapy.
 Prior to joining Southeastern, Dr. Schofield worked as a staff psychiatrist for a local Atlanta hospital, and opened her own private practice.